Mission:

 6.1 Appointment

 A. The Board may appoint or authorize the appointment of ad hoc or standing committees necessary to carry out CRC business subject to public notice.
-Exceptions to public notice are the following:

 a.
 Recruiting